 To train as a pilot you must undergo an Aviation Medical examination.
 These are “general” medicals and anyone with good general health should have no trouble passing.

-The tests include an ECG (for the heart), an audio test and an eye test (note: wearing glasses/contact lenses does NOT prevent you from passing this medical.
-Your eyesight would need to be very poor before it becomes a problem).
+Note: wearing glasses/contact lenses does NOT prevent you from passing this medical.
+Your eyesight would need to be very poor before it becomes a problem.

-For basic questions you can contact us (we are not aviation medical experts) or if your question is of a more complex nature contact your nearest aviation medical examiner.
+For basic questions you can contact us and we will try to help (we are not aviation medical experts and may not be able to assist) or if your question is of a more complex nature contact your nearest aviation medical examiner.

 Whilst the aviation medical can be done after arrival in Australia, it is always advisable to do it before you depart if there is an approved examiner not too far away from you.